SAP/openui5-docs/docs/sap.f.GridContainer_cca5ee5.md

 -   The `GridContainer` provides control over the behavior of the items if they are smaller in height than the given space.
 For example, if an item has a width of 4 rows, but its height is only 3.5 rows, then the item could either remain 3.5 rows or stretch to 4 rows.
 This behavior can be controlled through the `snapToRow` property.

-Although the `display: grid` CSS property is not supported by Internet Explorer 11 and Microsoft Edge version 15 and below, there is a polyfill implemented for `GridContainer` and it works in these browsers.

 The `GridContainer` also supports layout breakpoints based on the screen size.
 As a result, on smaller screens, the gaps, rows, and columns can be smaller.
 You can configure them through different `GridContainerSettings` for the different layouts.

 **Related Information**